Suing Your Insurance Company For Failing to Pay Your Insurance Claim (or Not Paying Enough)

 Insurance adjusters are professionals trained to finalize insurance claims for the least amount possible.
 When they go over the legal limits in their zeal to make their bosses happy by keeping the insurance company’s money in its own pockets, then Florida law provides a remedy to the claimant who was wronged.

 Why?
-Insurance companies pay based upon a contract.
+Insurance companies pay based on a contract.
 Under Florida contract law, insurance company’s are duty-bound to do the right thing under that contract if a claim is made.
 For some carriers, this proves to be too much to ask, particularly during times where lots of claims are being filed with them (e.g., hurricane season).

 The insurance company has a goal of making as much profit as possible – and paying lots of claims, or paying a lot on any one claim, cuts into that bottom line.
 For the insurance adjuster wanting to succeed at that insurance company, showing the boss that he or she can keep as much of the company money inside the company as possible is the thing to do.